 Electroconvulsive Therapy (ECT) is a treatment option for adults, ages 18 and older, who suffer from severe episodes of major depression, persistent suicidal ideation, mania, and some types of schizophrenia.
 It has been proven to be a life-saving adjunct to medication and psychotherapy.
 ECT is also particularly excellent at improving psychosis and has been determined to be a true mood stabilizer in medicine.

-Centennial Peaks Hospital offers ECT on an inpatient and outpatient basis.
 The procedure is administered at our facility under the supervision of a psychiatrist, anesthesiologist, and an ECT nursing team.
 ECT is a tested treatment for clients suffering from Depression, Bipolar disorder, or Schizophrenia.

 To help determine if ECT is an appropriate for you, please share the following information with our staff:

 A brief history of present illness & symptoms

 Specific goals for ECT treatment

-- Past psychiatric/substance abuse history
+Past psychiatric/substance abuse history

-- Previous medication trials
+Previous medication trials

 Mental status exam results

 Patient’s assets & strengths

-- Pertinent lab work results
+Pertinent lab work results

-- Signature of referring psychiatrist
+Signature of referring psychiatrist

 Always Here to Help

-Centennial Peaks Hospital is available 24 hours a day, 7 days a week to provide no-cost, confidential assessments.
-To start or schedule an assessment, or for more information about our programs, please call us at 303-673-9990 or use our online contact form today.
-Form entries will be answered within 48 of submission.
-In the case of a medical emergency, please dial 911 or go to the nearest emergency room.
+Centennial Peaks Hospital is available 24 hours a day, seven days a week to provide a no-cost mental health assessment for you or your loved one.
+Call us at 303-673-9990 or visit our Louisville, CO facility to get started.
+In the case of a medical emergency or crisis, please dial 911 or go to the nearest emergency room.